 The igniter should spark and light the gas.
-Continue to press in the knob to let the gas through to the burner for about ten seconds.
+Keep holding the knob pressed in to let the gas through to the burner for about ten seconds.

-If and when you let go of the control knob or the burner goes out, then the FSD has not been bypassed.
+If, when you let go of the control knob, the burner goes out, then the FSD has not been bypassed.
 Turn the control knob to the OFF position and wait for one minute before you try again, this time making sure to hold in the control knob for slightly longer.

 Adjust the flame height to suit by turning the knob counterclockwise (Fig. 2.3).
-On this cooker the low position is beyond high, NOT between high and off.
+On this cooker the low position is beyond high, not between high and off.